PoignardAzur/poignardazur.github.io/drafts/07-microsoft-copilot-blunder.md

 comparable to the state of the art, which is a very dangerous assumption in computer science, and especially in AI.

-Before I give you what I found (spoiler: they're not great), let me give you a quick recap of the debates around Copilot, and my hot take on them.
+Before I tell you what I found (spoiler: there's a lot of range), let me give you a quick recap of the debates around Copilot, and my hot take on them.

 ## Microsoft Code Simulator 2021